Extending Jolokia

 Previous section described services that may affect the structure of entire list() response.
 This section is about services that affect single MBeanInfo of any MBean.

-org.jolokia.service.jmx.handler.list.DataUpdater is an interface used by list() operation.
+org.jolokia.server.core.service.api.DataUpdater is an interface used by the list() operation.
 Normally when invoking list operation, we get a JSON tree with a structure like this:

 {